llvm/mlir-www/website/content/getting_started/Contributing.md

 to enable build and test of your Phabricator revisions.

-Once a patch is approved on Phabricator and pass continuous integration checks, it can be pushed directly to the master branch of the repository.
+Once a patch is approved on Phabricator and pass continuous integration checks, it can be pushed directly to the main branch of the repository.

 #### Using Arcanist